DDelgadoD/tech-test-infra/README.md

 ## 3. Ansible Dockerized.

+### A. Docker image configuration

 I taked a image of debian 11 to dockerize ansible.
-In this
+The dockerfile for this part has more configuration and I have to install python, ssh, and some more requeriments to lastly install ansible.

+Installed ansible, next step is the configuration of the directories and copy the playbook into the docker image and some others files like hosts.

+As you tell in your requeriments in addition I have configured and imported the keys with ssh-agent in order to connect to the virtual machine via ssh.

+### B. Ansible playbook preparation

 ----